tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 At [SumoCoders](https://sumocoders.be/) we have a self-hosted GitLab instance, which we use heavily.

-On each projects we have some CI-jobs, some of them are as simple as checking code styles, some of them build the assets with npm and push some static sites on the production hosting.
-These jobs are handled by `gitlab-runner`'s.
+For each projects, we have some CI-jobs, some of them are as simple as checking code styles, others are more complex like building assets.
+These jobs are handled by `gitlab-runners`.

-In the past we had several droplets (servers) on Digital Ocean which were used as `gitlab-runner`'s.
-These instances were running 24/7, and could only handle a limited concurrent jobs.
+In the past we had several droplets (servers) on Digital Ocean which were used as `gitlab-runners`.
+These instances were running 24/7, and could only handle a limited number of jobs.

-At this point, with all cloud platforms like AWS and Google Cloud Platform a more cost effective way of using GitLab-CI can be established.
+With all cloud platforms like AWS and Google Cloud Platform that allow to use resources on demand a more cost effective setup can be accomplished.

-Below you can find the steps I got to take to get this up and running.
+In this blog post we will look at how you can get this up and running.

 ## 1. Create a project on Google Cloud Platform